anubhavaanand/Marvel-nexus/README.md

 ## 🤝 Contributing

-This is a personal project, but feel free to fork and customize!
+This is a personal project, & i dont like people copying me  but, feel free to fork and customize!

 ---